JaxNext/BlogByAstro/src/content/blog/the-very-first-howl.md

   The first blog post of Jax.
 ---

-From today, I will start to write blogs here.
+From today, I will start to write blogs here!